Democrats Turn On Tulsi Gabbard Over Skepticism That Assad Launched Chemical Attack

 — Howard Dean (@GovHowardDean) April 9, 2017

-Neera Tanden, the President of the liberal Center for American Progress, echoed Dean’s sentiment.
+Neera Tanden, the president of the liberal Center for American Progress, echoed Dean’s sentiment.

 “People of Hawaii’s 2nd District — was it not enough for you that your rep met with a murderous dictator?
 Will this move you?”
 Tanden tweeted, referring to a previous meeting Gabbard had with Assad.